Begin your meditation practice

-Meditation isn't about emptying your mind or achieving enlightenment overnight.
-It's a simple practice of returning your attention, again and again.
+Meditation is not about emptying your mind or achieving enlightenment overnight.
+It is a simple practice of returning your attention, again and again.
 Here is how to start.

 1